-Gnutella system itself.
+2.2.2 The Gnutella Crawler The goal of our Gnutella crawler is the same as our Napster crawler: to gather nearly instantaneous snapshots of a significant subset of the Gnutella population, as well as metadata about peers in captured subset as reported by the Gnutella system itself.
 Our crawler exploits the ping/pong messages in the protocol to discover hosts.
 First, the crawler connects to several well-known, popular peers (such as gnutellahosts.com or router.limewire.com).
 Then, it begins an iterative process of sending ping messages with large TTLs to known peers, adding newly discovered peers to its list of known peers based on the contents of received pong messages.
 In addition to the IP address of a peer, each pong message contains metadata about the peer, including the number and total size of files being shared.

 We allowed our crawler to continue iterating for approximately two minutes, after which it would typically gather between 8,000 and 10,000 unique peers (Figure 2).
-According to measurements reported by [6], this corresponds to at least 25% to 50% of the total population of peers in the system at any time.
+According to measurements reported by Clip2 [8] at the time that we gathered our results, this corresponds to at least 25% to 50% of the total population of peers in the system at any time.
 After two minutes, we would terminate the crawler, save the crawling results to a file and begin another crawl iteration to gather our next snapshot of the Gnutella population.